 The argument strings must be at least 2 but not more than 1023 characters long, and consist of legal statmonitor arguments.
 The name of the stone should not be included, and it is not legal to use the -X argument.
-The list of possible arguments can be obtained by invoking statmonitor -h.
+Statmonitor arguments are described on page 398, and can also be obtained by invoking statmonitor -h.